felselva/swfw/REFERENCE.md

 Hides the window.

-If successful, the function returns `SWFW_OK`, otherwise one of the error values.
+If successful, the function returns `SWFW_OK`, otherwise the function returns one of the error values.

 ```c
 enum swfw_status swfw_show_window(struct swfw_window *swfw_win);